Sedron Technologies – Varcor

 Changing Sanitation & Water Treatment

 Motivated by a strong desire to equip the world with better tools for sanitation and waste management, the Sedron team has revolutionized how waste streams can be processed to eliminate disposal costs and destroy pathogens, while capturing valuable energy and recycling water.
-They design and manufacture the most advanced biosolids conversion machines in the world and continue to expand the possibilities for practical waste treatment systems.
+They design and manufacture the most advanced nutrient recovery machines in the world and continue to expand the possibilities for practical waste treatment systems.

 Sedron’s goal is to make it economically attractive for businesses to maintain environmental responsibility.
-Their solutions are built not only to support the expense of their own operation, but also to pay back their capital expense over time and accrue significant cost savings.
+Their solutions are built not only to support the expense of their own operation, but also to pay back their capital expense over time and accrue significant cost savingsfor those using the product.

 - Use heat to produce either manure with less water or dried manure solids